About Belvoir Education

 Young Belvoir Theatre Club

-In 2017, a group of high school students will have the opportunity to be part of the Young Belvoir Theatre Club.
+In 2018, a group of high school students will have the opportunity to be part of the Young Belvoir Theatre Club.
 Our theatre club aims to provide students who have connected with Belvoir through schools performances, workshops or work experience, with the opportunity to deepen and extend their relationship with the company.
-Applications for the 2017 Young Belvoir Theatre Club are now closed.
-More information about the club can be found here.
+Applications for the 2018 Young Belvoir Theatre Club are now open until Monday 20 November 2017.
+More information about the club and how to apply can be found here.

 We hold professional development workshops for teachers throughout the year.
 Find out about upcoming professional development workshops here and sign up to our e-news to keep up to date with further professional development opportunities.